cesperian/5x5_jq_uploader/README.md

 # 5x5_jq_uploader

-A responsive, parameterizeable plug in for jQuery that can be used to upload one or more files.

-## Other available uploaders

-A non-jQuery file uploader that uses Hyperscript-Helpers and MaterializeCss, written in a functional programming-type style is in progress.
-I will post the link when complete.
+This plug in can be used to instantly create a dropfile area and file queue with very little setup.
+Uses Bootstrap for responsive layout and alerts.

 ## Installation